r-dent/LED-Server-Statistics/README.md

 ### Setup

-This is a project made with the [platform.io](https://platform.io) IDE vor Visual Studio Code.
+This is a project made with the [platform io](https://platformio.org/) IDE vor Visual Studio Code.
 Use it and install all dependencies via the IDE.

 I used a Wemos D1 Mini and an LED Strip to run the code.